comed-ian/CTF-Writeups/RITSEC-2021/README.md

 user 1000:1000
 ~~~

 The bytecode can now be executed within the container, revealing the prompt `Enter my name: `.
-Entering a random guess indicates an insuccessful answer and terminates execution.
+Entering a random guess indicates an unsuccessful answer and terminates execution.

 ~~~shell
 ❯ python3 snek